WestWilshireNeuro

 TIA

-An episode of stroke that lasts less than 24 hours with a normal MRI
+Stroke episode lasting less than 24 hours with a normal MRI.

 Stroke

-Recovery after a stroke – to avoid further vascular episodes and obtain appropriate therapies
+Recovery after stroke to avoid further vascular episodes and obtain appropriate therapies.

 Tremor